2005 Birmingham riots: Rumours and riot

 In the aftermath of the riots a solidarity march for unity was conducted by Caribbean, white and British Asian women and children.
 On 5 November 2005 graves in the Muslim part of a local cemetery were desecrated.
 Vandals who pushed over and destroyed several grave stones left behind leaflets insulting Muslims.
 The leaflets were signed by a group calling itself "Black Nation".
 There is no previous history of any such organisation and it is not known whether it does in fact exist.
 Dr John Sentamu, the first African archbishop in the Church of England, strongly condemned the desecrations.

 Media coverage

-On 21 February 2006 the Press Complaints Commission censured The Voice, the leading Black newspaper in Britain, for reporting the alleged rape in terms that suggested it was unchallenged fact (the newspaper had headlined "Gang of 19 rape teen").
+On 21 February 2006 the Press Complaints Commission censured The Voice, the leading black newspaper in Britain, for reporting the alleged rape in terms that suggested it was unchallenged fact (the newspaper had headlined "Gang of 19 rape teen").
 The rumours were picked up by two Caribbean websites Blacknet and Supertrax which each allowed their chatrooms to post reactions from around the country.
 Supertrax reported that Lozells was swarming with "Paki gangs" with "sumtin to prove"; whilst Blacknet, a website promoted by The British Council, printed various contributions one of which was: "I hope Asian women are getting their throats cut as we speak", followed by a response: "Narrow it down to Pakistani women and I'll agree with you".
 After the riot, Blacknet apologised and removed what it called "absolutely disgusting" material posted on its site.

+The riots were the subject of a retrospective BBC Radio 4 podcast, made in 2023.